GlennBSIT3205/IT-BA-3205_Coalesce/README.md

 The majority of the problems in the Philippines' education system are caused by a lack of funding, which includes low teacher salaries, a lack of classrooms, and a lack of facilities such as laboratories.
 The Philippine Constitution required the government to allow the most significant percentage of its resources allocation of funds to education.
 However, among the ASEAN countries, The Philippines is still one of the poorest countries in the world.
 This is attributable to several factors, major political issues, and colossal difficulties that the government is mainly affected by corruption.
 Furthermore, there is a lack of educational equality across regions: government policy favors schools near Manila, with areas farthest from the capital (such as Mindanao) showing lower levels of student performance.

 The Philippines does not invest in high-quality education.
 Despite the digital era, many public schools lack computers and other equipment.
 A shortage of public school teachers is one of the country's most pressing challenges, owing to their status as the lowest-paid state employees.
 Aside from that, more than 3 million children, teenagers, and adults have been left out of school since the closure.
 Living in a perpetual state of crisis has long-term consequences.
 Misinformation, as well as poor decision-making and other societal issues, are examples of these.

-Students' performance stems from different factors such as rest and sleep, mental health, and enriching activities.
-The majority of the education system in the Philippines usually starts at 7 a.m and usually ends around 4p.m, with the class being too early and the course being too long.
-It affects students' performance to focus and be productive alongside the long class hours.
-The class hours usually take the majority of the students' time and do not even include the homework and other activities provided by the school and its professors; this, in turn, affects the rest and after-school activities of students, which leads to a conflict of schedule.
-Although students spending more time in school does not equate to being educated, recent studies show increased pressure and stress on students' well being.

 ## Statement of the Problem